Total Pageviews

 Growing Forests

 A mature tropical forest, at first glance, would seem to be a huge sink for carbon dioxide.
 After all, the rate of photosynthesis is huge.
 This is an illusion.
 Once a tropical forest has truly reached maturity, the rate at which vegetation dies and is oxidized equals photosynthesis.
-Mature tropical forests represent a large sequestering of Carbon as long as they remain untouched but have no net effect on removing more carbon from the environment.
+Mature tropical forests, however, do represent a large sequestering of Carbon as long as they remain untouched but they have no net effect on removing more carbon from the atmosphere.

 New forests are a whole different ball game.
-At the maximum extent of the last period of glaciation ('glacial' as opposed to 'interglacial'), ice, estimated to have reached a depth of 3km covering most of Canada and a strip of America down to and extending beyond New York.
+At the maximum extent of the last period of glaciation ('glacial' as opposed to 'interglacial'), ice, estimated to have reached a depth of 3km, covered most of Canada and a strip of America down to and extending beyond New York.
 Much of Europe, Germany, Poland and Russia and the UK were covered.
 Smaller ice sheets were found on high land right down to the equator (Mt Kilimanjaro, for instance).
 When the continental glaciers melted all the scraped-clean land was open for colonization (primary and secondary succession).
 Much of this land ended up clad in forests of giant trees with their sequestered carbon.
+As the tree line moves north with global warming, we have another potential carbon sink.

-While we are at it, temperate forests are a different situation all together.
+While we are at it, temperate forests are a different situation from tropical forests.
 When Tropical forests are clear felled, it is found that the soil is thin and is exhausted very quickly.
 This is due to the characteristics of humus.
-Humus is the final break-down result of organic material and contains a lot of carbon.
+Humus is the final break-down product of organic material and contains a lot of carbon.
 Amongst it's other characteristics, it holds nutrients in a form that can be used by plants.
 Above about 25 degrees C, Humus breaks down.

 Permafrost

-During the summer, the top foot or so of permafrost melts and a range of dwarf, ground hugging trees, lichens and mosses grow.
+During the summer, the top foot or two of permafrost melts and a range of dwarf, ground hugging trees, lichens and mosses grow.
 In the winter this freezes.
 Each year another small layer is added and the layer of organic material deepens.
 Permafrost areas are carbon sinks.
 Of course, the flip side is that thawing them with global warming is a source of carbon.
 It is estimated that the carbon stored in permafrost today is greater than all the carbon of all living things and is twice the carbon in the atmosphere.
-If the layer is deep enough (about 300m) A portion of this carbon is in the form of methane clathrate which only needs a little warming to be released.
+If the layer is deep enough (about 300m) the pressure is great enough that a portion of this carbon is in the form of methane clathrate which only needs a little warming to be released.
 In addition, any geological methane seeping up under permafrost can also be stored as clathrate as it comes into contact with moisture.
+The depth of the frozen soil is not the only factor for the creation of methane clathrate.
+The frozen permafrost can act as an impermeable layer, like the lid of a pressure cooker and clathrate can form at shallower depths.

-It is interesting to note (and counter-intuitive) that by covering an area of permafrost with a deep layer of insulating ice, the permafrost would be melted by the heat coming up from the earth.
+It is interesting to note (and counter-intuitive) that by covering an area of permafrost with a deep layer of insulating ice during a glacial, the permafrost will be melted by the heat coming up from the earth.
 This deep organic soil would break down anaerobically giving up methane.
 This would likely collect at the bottom of the ice sheet as a methane clathrate, ready to be suddenly released when the ice sheet melted.
 Of course, the clathrate already stored in the permafrost would give up it's methane too which would seep up and be stored in the ice sheet.
+This may be part of the explanation of how Carbon dioxide rises so quickly at the end of glacials.
+Released methane trapped under the ice oxidizes rapidly into Carbon dioxide and shows up in bubbles in the ice cores from Greenland and Antarctica as Carbon dioxide rather than as Methane.

 Grasslands

 Native grasslands have most of their biomass underground.
 This is an evolutionary adaptation to fire.
 Grass fires are intense but short and the heat doesn't penetrate far underground.
 With the introduction of nutrients from wind-imported-dust, grasslands in their natural state continue to grow upward and add more and more organic material.
 Organic material is ultimately stored in deep rich humus containing soil.
-This rich accumulation of nutrients was mined by farmers planting wheat and other crops and the carbon returned to the atmosphere.
+This rich accumulation of nutrients was mined by farmers planting wheat and other crops, especially in the great plains of America, and the carbon returned to the atmosphere.
 In pre-agricultural times, grasslands were carbon sinks.
 Now they are sources of carbon.
 If returned to their native state, they once more would sequester carbon.
-Some research suggests that the north American Buffalo can produce more meat per hectare on native North American prarie than our much vaunted beef cattle.
+Some research suggests that the north American Buffalo can produce more meat per hectare on native North American prairie than our much vaunted beef cattle.
 At the same time they allow the sequestration of carbon to once more occur in the grasslands.
+Have a look at this TED talk on how to restore our grasslands.
+Direct seed drilling without plowing has also been shown to increase the Carbon content of soils.

 Calcareous Oozes